dzfrias/website/src/blog/neovim-unity-setup.md

 date: 2023-06-20
 ---

-# The Definitive Neovim Unity Setup of 2023

 If you use [neovim](https://github.com/neovim/neovim) to write code for [Unity](https://unity.com/), it's likely that you want (or have wanted) a language server to be set up in your configuration, giving you access to